danielbodnar/awesome-stars/BY-LANG.md

 - [xNul/code-llama-for-vscode](https://github.com/xNul/code-llama-for-vscode) - Use Code Llama with Visual Studio Code and the Continue extension.
 A local LLM alternative to GitHub Copilot.
 - [PrithivirajDamodaran/Alt-ZSC](https://github.com/PrithivirajDamodaran/Alt-ZSC) - Alternate Implementation for Zero Shot Text Classification: Instead of reframing NLI/XNLI, this reframes the text backbone of CLIP models to do ZSC.
 Hence, can be lightweight + supports more languages
 - [HumanSignal/label-studio-transformers](https://github.com/HumanSignal/label-studio-transformers) - Label data using HuggingFace's transformers and automatically get a prediction service
-- [argilla-io/argilla](https://github.com/argilla-io/argilla) - ✨Argilla: the open-source feedback platform for LLMs
+- [argilla-io/argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.
 - [BrikerMan/Kashgari](https://github.com/BrikerMan/Kashgari) - Kashgari is a production-level NLP Transfer learning framework built on top of tf.keras for text-labeling and text-classification, includes Word2Vec, BERT, and GPT2 Language Embedding.
 - [mailpile/Mailpile](https://github.com/mailpile/Mailpile) - A free & open modern, fast email client with user-friendly encryption and privacy features
 - [raphaelsty/cherche](https://github.com/raphaelsty/cherche) - Neural Search